 Length: Four Months.

 Period: Award dates must be approved by the Portuguese host institution.
-Grants can begin anytime during the academic year, between September 2026 and May 2027.
+Grants can begin at any time during the academic year, between September 2027 and May 2028.

 AWARD REQUIREMENTS